How to Become a Digital Nomad in Chiang Mai

 Please note that you need to book an Airbnb for more than 30 days.
 Otherwise, it’s considered illegal here.

 Listings start at THB6,000 per month and go up to THB180,000 per month.
-I imagine if you’re just getting started, you’ll probably want to start on the lower end of the price list.
+If you’re just getting started, you’ll probably want to start on the lower end of the price list.

 Getting Around

 You’ll have no problems getting around Chiang Mai.
-You have three main options for traversing the city.
-Well, four if you count walking.
-The three ways are renting a motorbike; using taxis, tuk-tuks, or Grab; and taking public transportation.
+You have three main options for traversing the city (four, if you count walking): renting a motorbike; using taxis, tuk-tuks, or Grab; and taking public transportation.

 rent a motorbike chiang mai